We Are Carolina Eye Associates.

-Carolina Eye Associates was established in 1977 in Pinehurst/Southern Pines, North Carolina, by Robert Gale Martin, M.D. and George Tate Jr., M.D.
-Since then patients from across the United States and more than 20 foreign countries have come to Carolina Eye Associates for their eye care needs.
-Today, it is one of the largest eye care practices in the Southeast, with thirteen regional eye care centers in North and South Carolina.
+Carolina Eye Associates (CEA) was established in 1977 by Robert Gale Martin, M.D. and George Tate Jr., M.D. in Pinehurst/Southern Pines, NC.
+For 45 years, patients from across the United States and more than 20 foreign countries have come to CEA for their eye care needs.
+Today, we are one of the largest eye care practices in the Southeast, with 14 eye care centers across North and South Carolina.
 The centers in Pinehurst/Southern Pines and Greensboro offer a full-service accredited eye surgery center.

 About Our Founder, Robert G. Martin, M.D.

 Robert Gale Martin, M.D., 65, the founder of Carolina Eye Associates and a world-renown ophthalmologist in the field of cataract and refractive surgery, died Tuesday, March 18, 2008, at home in Southern Pines, North Carolina.

 Martin’s humble beginnings no doubt shaped his career.
 A self-proclaimed country boy, he was born in Winston-Salem and raised on the family’s 300-acre farm in rural Wilkes County.
 Martin recalled his childhood in an earlier interview saying, “It was all family, work and a big dose of religion everyday – and it was the best thing in life.”

 With his feet hitting the floor at 4:05 a.m. every morning, he and his twin brother, Dale, would dress, build a fire and head out to the barn to milk their 32 cows and plow fields behind Dolly, their mule.
 After a lunch of green bean and mustard sandwiches washed down with cold unpasteurized milk and a slice of their mother’s chocolate pie, they’d be off to work the tobacco – doing whatever chore was necessary — priming, handing or tying.